ratheeshmohan/robotappscala/README.md

-A robot app simular in scala
+A toy robot app simulator in scala